-The Company is committed to conducting its business in accordance with applicable environmental laws and regulations and supports community charities.
+As part of the community the Company is committed to conducting its business in accordance with applicable environmental laws and regulations and supports community charities.

 The Company is committed to keeping private information from employees, clients, customers, consumers and investors confidential and protected from uses other than those for which it was provided.